core-wg/yang-cbor/draft-ietf-core-sid-latest.md

       leaf sid-file-version {
         type sid-file-version-identifier;
         description
-          "The version number of the .sid file. .sid files and the version sequence are specific to a given YANG module revision.
+          "Optional leaf that specifies the version number of the .sid file.
+          .sid files and the version
+          sequence are specific to a given YANG module revision.
           This number starts at zero when there is a YANG module update.
           This number can distinguish updates to the SID file which are the result of